-...and at that point, the leading '1' of the '10.txt' item is being compared to 'nothing at all' at the front of the '1.txt' item: and 'nothing' is always sorted after numbers.
-From the previous screenshot, therefore, you see the consequences: the inconsistent number lengths in the file names therefore causes 1.txt to sort after 10.txt.
+...and at that point, the leading '1' of the '10.txt' item is being compared to 'nothing at all' at the front of the '1.txt' item: and 'nothing' is always sorted after numbers by a file system.
+From the previous screenshot, therefore, you see the consequences: the inconsistent lengths of the numbers in the file names therefore causes 1.txt to sort after 10.txt.
 Similarly, '2.txt' gets sorted after all the files that have names numbered in the twenties.